LoTwT/notes/docs/toolchain/vite/prebuild.md

       chalk.greenBright(`Pre-bundling dependencies:\n  ${depsString}`),
     )
     logger.info(
-      `(this will be run only when your dependencies or config have changed)`, )
+      "(this will be run only when your dependencies or config have changed)", )
   }
 } else {